 The act of reading the offset registers employs a dedicated read offset register pointer.
 The contents of the offset registers can be read on the Q0-Qn pins when LD is set LOW and REN is set LOW.
-For the IDT72261LA and the IDT72271LA, data are read via Qn from the Empty Offset LSB Register on the first LOW-to-HIGH transition of RCLK.
-Upon the second LOW-to-HIGH transition of RCLK, data are read from the Empty Offset MSB Register.
-Upon the third LOW-to-HIGH transition of RCLK, data are read from the Full Offset LSB Register.
-Upon the fourth LOW-to-HIGH transition of RCLK, data are read from the Full Offset MSB Register.
-The fifth transition of RCLK reads, once again, from the Empty Offset LSB Register.
-See Figure 15, Parallel Read of Programmable Flag Registers for the IDT72261LA, for the timing diagram for this mode.
+Data are read via Qn from the Empty Offset Register on the first LOW-to-HIGH transition of RCLK.
+Upon the second LOW-to-HIGH transition of RCLK, data are read from the Full Offset Register.
+The third transition of RCLK reads, once again, from the Empty Offset Register.
+See Figure 15, Parallel Read of Programmable Flag Registers, for the timing diagram for this mode.